composablesys/collabs/docs/src/advanced/updates.md

 You can "apply" a transaction by applying any update that contains that transaction, whether it's a message or saved state.
 It's okay to apply a transaction more than once; duplicates will be ignored.
 For example, if you load two saved states that overlap, you'll get the "merged" result that you expect.
 It's also okay if some users apply a transaction via a message while others apply it via a saved state.

-Whenever a doc applies an update (including at the end of a local transaction), it emits an ["Update" event](TODO).
+Whenever a doc applies a non-redundant update (including at the end of a local transaction), it emits an ["Update" event](../api/collabs/interfaces/RuntimeEventsRecord.html#Update).
 This includes a copy of the update itself, as well as the "caller" that delivered the update (an optional argument to `receive` and `load`).
 Our providers use this to work together: if @collabs/ws-server applies an update to the document, @collabs/indexeddb learns of it from the "Update" event and saves it in IndexedDB, just like for local operations.

 Internally, messages are _not_ always applied immediately.
-Instead, they are buffered until all after applying all [causally prior](TODO) transactions, to enforce [causal consistency](TODO).
+Instead, they are buffered until all after applying all [causally prior](https://en.wikipedia.org/wiki/Happened-before) transactions, to enforce [causal consistency](https://en.wikipedia.org/wiki/Causal_consistency).
 Saved states _are_ always applied immediately, since they have all causally prior transactions built-in.

 ## Patterns